Make an inquiry

 Yes, while a good portion of accountants' duties are related to tax returns and tax services, that's not all their job.

-And no, accountants don't just track numbers.
+And last but not least, accountants don't just track numbers.

 Myth 3: You have to be a mathematical genius to understand accounting